JohnGlendening/NoteTaker/README.md

 ## Description

 An application that can be used to write, save, and delete notes.
-This application uses an express backend and save and retrieve note data from a file.
+This application uses an express backend and save and retrieve note data from a JSON file.

 Heroku link: https://note-taker-01.herokuapp.com